kekyo/chibicc-cil-toolchain/README.md

 ```
 .function int32 main
-    ldc.i4 123  // This is comment.
+    ldc.i4 123    ; This is comment.
     ret
 ```

 * The line both pre-whitespaces and post-whitespaces are ignored.
   * That is, indentation is simply ignored.
-* The double slashes ('//') starts comment, ignores all words at end of line.
+* The semicolon (';') starts comment, ignores all words at end of line.
 * Begin with dot ('.') declaration is "Assembler directives."
   * `.function` directive is beginning function body with return type and function name.
   * The function body continues until the next function directive appears.